Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 ## Notes
 * Due to the nature of geometry, there are many edge cases that occur while using this algorithm.
 Edges cases are rare and if they happen, slightly move the problem site 1 or 2 pixels.
 If possible, please also open a github issue with the problem point list, so I can resolve the edge case.
-* The plugin only works with a custom node.
-I plan to rewrite the plugin to allow for easy access to the sweepline and point placement algorithms through an autoload.
 * While there may be errors in regards to invalid polygon data, the result should be fine.

 ## Data Structures